The Intent Gap

 To answer this, it helps to look at how other fields found their foundations.
 Consider alchemy.

-For centuries, alchemists mixed compounds through trial and error, chasing the elixir of life and the philosopher’s stone.
-But alchemy wasn’t bad, it was the best they knew back then.
-Alchemists made genuine discoveries.
+For centuries, alchemists mixed compounds through trial and error, chasing the elixir of life and panacea, the cure for all diseases.
+But this does not make alchemists bad scientists.
+It was the best they knew back then.
+Alchemists encountered new and unexplained phenomena, and made genuine discoveries.
 They discovered phosphorus, gunpowder4, and developed lab equipment.
-But they couldn’t synthesise penicillin.
-They couldn’t build chemical manufacturing plants.
-They couldn’t cure diseases at scale.
+But because they lacked science, they couldn’t synthesise penicillin, build chemical manufacturing plants, or cure diseases at scale.

 Something else was required.
 Over time, we discovered the atom.
 We built the periodic table.
 We understood the idea of molecules, bonds, reactions, and thermodynamics.